kraghavan/simpleExpressApp/README.md

 node run start
 ```

-4. You can use postman (not covering how to use postman here) or send curl requests.
+4. How to send CURL requests to the app?
 Refer the commands below to run curl command to send request to the server app.

 ```
 // for sending a GET request with Accept header